Enter your contact information below to alert one of our representatives and someone will contact you within 1 business day.

-That year the Mint also issued a separate 1995-P proof Silver Eagle sold at the normal price in this case of $23, while the five-coin set costed a whopping $999, which was too much for most collectors of the proof series, who were used to purchasing coins in the $20 or so range.
-The set had a maximum authorized mintage of 45,000 sets, but the high cost deterred so many buyers that only 30,125 sets were sold, while 438,511 of the 1995-P proof coins were sold.
+That year, the Mint issued a separate 1995-P Proof Silver Eagle, sold at the usual price of $23.
+However, the special West Point five-coin set was priced at a whopping $999, too steep for most collectors of the proof series (who were used to purchasing coins in the $20 or so range).
+The five-coin special set had a maximum authorized mintage of 45,000 sets, but the high cost deterred so many buyers that only 30,125 sets were sold, while 438,511 of the 1995-P proof coins were sold.

-In the long run those buyers who bought the sets were handsomely rewarded as gold rise over the years and the gold set could have been sold at various points for a substantial profit, and the 1995-W proof coin was free.
+In the long run, those buyers who bought the special sets were handsomely rewarded as gold prices rose over the years (meaning the gold set could have been sold at various points for a substantial profit), and the 1995-W proof coin became essentially free.

 Why purchase this NGC PF69 UC example of the 1995-W proof Silver Eagle?

-An important fact regarding this coin is that few examples have been graded proof 70 over the past 20n years.
-NGC has graded only 383 as proof 70, which is 8% of the 4,570 coins they have graded, and 3,867, or 85% have been graded proof 69.
-There is an enormous difference in the cost of this coin in the two grades.
-It is already a coin that is costly in 69, while the 70 coins are simply prohibitively expensive for most buyers.
+An important fact regarding this coin is that so few examples have been graded Proof 70 over the past 23 years.
+NGC has graded only 383 as Proof 70, which is 8% of the 4,570 coins that have been submitted.
+A total of 3,867, or 85%, have been graded Proof 69.
+There is an enormous difference in the price of this coin, or "spread," between the two grades.
+It is a coin that is costly in 69, while the 70 coins are simply prohibitively expensive for most buyers.
 That makes this 69 example a good value for those looking for the key coin.